In this article, we show you the biggest warehouse automation trends in 2021 that could change your warehouse operations.

 Let’s get started!

-Warehouse automation is the process of replacing repetitive tasks with automated systems.
+Warehouse automation is the process of replacing repetitive tasks with automated warehouse systems.

 The goal of warehouse automation systems is to eliminate labor-intensive and time-consuming duties.